 A runny nose can be incredibly annoying, especially when it drips at the most inconvenient times.
 Whether it’s caused by a cold, allergies, or the changing seasons, finding relief is essential.
 Thankfully, there are several natural remedies that can help soothe your symptoms and banish the drip.
-From simple at-home treatments to effective ingredients you likely already have in your pantry, these remedies can help you feel better without the need for over-the-counter medication.
+From simple at-home treatments to effective ingredients you likely already have in your pantry, there are remedies that can help you feel better without the need for over-the-counter medication.

 Steam Inhalation: Clear Your Sinuses Naturally